richardschneider/money-works/README.md

     let opt = { currencyDisplay: 'code' }
     price.toLocaleString('fr-CA', opt)  // '1 001 JPY'

+A default locale and localeOptions is set with `Money.defaultLocale` and `Money.defaultLocaleOptions`.
+Both defaults are a function that return the default locale (string or array) and default locale options (object), respectively.

+    Money.defaultLocale = () => window.lang;

 ### Browser usage

 Include the package from your project